 Would this be better as fiction?

 Historical fiction, in fact, is so popular it has branched off into various genres, including military, mystery and romance.
-Elliott Roosevelt, son of President Franklin D. and Eleanor, wrote a series about his mother as a detective, an early version of television’s cozy in Murder She Wrote series, featuring Angela Lansbury as Jessica Fletcher.
+Elliott Roosevelt, son of President Franklin D. and Eleanor, wrote a series about his mother as a detective, an early version of television’s cozy Murder She Wrote series, featuring Angela Lansbury as Jessica Fletcher.

 Before she died, Mom gave me a cardboard carton containing all the letters Dad had sent home from the Pacific war.
 My parents were both writers, and during their separation of a year-and-a half, they wrote each other almost every day, carrying on an almost casual conversation across 8,000 miles, as a substitute for their daily review of the day’s happenings and world events back home over their evening cocktail.
 Since Mom preserved Dad’s letters in their original postmarked envelopes.
-I could locate his whereabouts precisely on any day during in the Pacific war.
+I could locate his whereabouts precisely on any day during the Pacific war.

 In that last event, Dad made history!
 From his post at Radio Station WXLI on Guam, he scooped news that Japan was forwarding a message through diplomatic channels, accepting Truman’s demands for unconditional surrender.
 It was picked up by Armed Forces Radio in San Francisco and relayed to NBC, CBS the Mutual Broadcasting System and the world.